Amarthgul/InteractiveInspector/README.md

 The displayed name of the selected object is the name of the mesh.
 Thus, simply double click on the mesh (or select the object in scene hierarchy and press `F2`) in scene hierachy to change the mesh name will alter the name disaplyed during runtime.

+## Dev Log

+* May 15th

+  Created the first release.
+Release package is an xCode project that can be used to build the app on iPad Air 4th Gen. iPhone is not supported in this build.